 What type of cells have Microfilaments?

-Similarly, you may ask, what cells are Microfilaments found in?
+Also know, what cells are Microfilaments found in?

 The Function Of Microfilaments.
 Microfilaments, or actin filaments, are the thinnest filaments of the cytoskeleton and are found in the cytoplasm of eukaryotic cells.
 The polymers of these linear filaments are flexible but still strong, resisting crushing and buckling while providing support to the cell.

-Also Know, do plant cells have Microfilaments?
+Simply so, do plant cells have Microfilaments?

 Cytoplasmic microfilaments in plant cells.
 Microfilaments 50–60 Å in diameter occur commonly in many elongating cells in stems and roots of twelve species of plants investigated.
 There is no evidence to indicate that the fibers composed of microfilaments are derived from microtubules during fixation.